pratyoos/myNewWebsite/README.md

-# Personal Portfolio Website using vanilla CSS
+# Personal Portfolio Website using CSS and vanilla JS

 Home Page: